Where to Stay in Chicago First Time: Best Areas

 🔍MORE HOTELS IN OLD TOWN

 Lincoln Park along with The Loop and River North is one of the safest neighborhood to stay in Chicago.
-The Lincoln Park is an upscale neighborhood, located a short way north of downtown Chicago, so it’s ideal if you want to stay close to the downtown area but out of the crowded city center.
+The Lincoln Park is an upscale area, located a short way north of downtown Chicago, so it’s ideal if you want to stay close to the downtown area but out of the crowded city center.

 One of the best attractions in Lincoln Park is the eponymous Lincoln Park Zoo.
 Set in beautiful gardens, the zoo is free of charge.
 Excellent for a family day out, even if you are sticking to a budget.